Lechlade-on-Thames

 North Lechlade Residents Group

-The Town Council will be submitting a response and may hold public meetings.
+The Town Council will be submitting a response to the Local Plan consultation and may hold public meetings.